deep-ink-ventures/blend-safe/README.md

 ## Overview

-BlendSafe is a MultiSignature wallet and omnichannel module designed for cross-chain message signing, suitable for multiple blockchain ecosystems.
+BlendSafe is a MultiSignature wallet and omnichain module designed for cross-chain message signing, suitable for multiple blockchain ecosystems.

 ## Features